roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_recv.rst

 If the ``--output`` is omitted, default driver and device are selected.
 If the ``--backup`` is omitted, no backup source is used.

-The ``--output-format`` and ``--backup-format`` options can be used to force the output or backup file format.
-If the option is omitted, the file format is auto-detected.
-The option is always required when the output or backup is stdout or stdin.

 The path component of the provided URI is `percent-decoded <https://en.wikipedia.org/wiki/Percent-encoding>`_.
 For convenience, unencoded characters are allowed as well, except that ``%`` should be always encoded as ``%25``.

 For example, the file named ``/foo/bar%/[baz]`` may be specified using either of the following URIs: ``file:///foo%2Fbar%25%2F%5Bbaz%5D`` and ``file:///foo/bar%25/[baz]``.